hildo/duckdb-resources/README.md

 - Copy the downloaded extension into this folder

 ## Tag the Repository
+- Create a semver release: eg v1.0.0 git tag v1.0.0 git push origin tags

+## TAR the files together
+Create a tar file containing the install.sh script and the extensions to be installed eg duckdb-resources-1.0.0.tar.gz

+tar cvf duckdb-resources-1.0.0.tar.gz install.sh *.duckdb_extension.gz

 ## Create the GitHub Release
-- Add the install.sh script to the release
-- Add the duckdb extensions to the release
+- Add the tar.gz file to the release